Can the Bank Take My Car If I Don’t Have Insurance?

 You probably have a lot of people telling you that you need car insurance.
 Most states have minimum required coverage that you have to have to legally drive your vehicle.
 The car dealership will also probably tell you that you should have car insurance before driving the vehicle off the lot.
 Finally, your lender for your vehicle will likely require that you have car insurance.

 There is no doubt that car insurance is important and necessary.
 But what happens if you don’t have car insurance?
-What happens if your insurance lapses for some reason, or your lender finds out you don’t have the required coverage?
+What happens if your insurance lapses or your lender finds out you don’t have the required coverage?
 Can they take your vehicle?
-There are a lot of things to know and understand about car insurance when it comes to your lender.
+There are many things to know and understand about car insurance when it comes to your lender.

 Why Lenders Are Involved